Health Professions Advising

 5. Most health professions schools do not treat repeated courses as the College does.
 Both grades are included in the cumulative average, so even an “A” in a second attempt does not raise the average that much.
 It is recommended that students take more advanced coursework rather than repeating a course.

 6. Health professions schools are not troubled by one or two grades of “W” in an otherwise strong record, and they will certainly “forgive” course withdrawals resulting from circumstances beyond a student’s control (e.g., illness, family emergency).
 Students should keep in mind that a grade of “W” indicates that an effort was made to complete a course.
 When a course is dropped (deleted) from a 16-credit program, the student appears to have carried an “underload” for the entire semester.
 This is usually more detrimental than a grade of “W.”

 7. Students should investigate how health professions schools treat AP credit, as most will expect additional coursework in a subject if a student uses AP credit to satisfy a pre-professional requirement.
 Some schools will not accept AP credit at all.

-Post-baccalaureate Pre-medical Program
+Post-baccalaureate Pre-health Program

-The Post-baccalaureate Pre-medical Program is designed for individuals who have completed a bachelor’s degree, who recently discovered an interest in medicine, dentistry or veterinary science, and who lack the science classes required for medical school admission.
+The Post-baccalaureate Pre-health Program is designed for individuals who have completed a bachelor’s degree, who recently discovered an interest in medicine, dentistry or veterinary science, and who lack the science classes required for medical school admission.
 This program is not intended for students who have already completed the necessary pre-requisites for medical school and who wish to improve their academic record.
-Students seeking information on record-enhancer programs should consult the Post-baccalaureate Pre-medical Programs search engine through the Association of American Medical Colleges (AAMC).
+Students seeking information on record-enhancer programs should consult the Post-baccalaureate Pre-health Programs search engine through the Association of American Medical Colleges (AAMC).

 Students with further questions about the UR Post-baccalaureate Program should be referred to the Post-baccalaureate Adviser.
 For additional details on the program, please visit www.rochester.edu/college/premed.